-- 14. All staff should receive appropriate safeguarding and child protection training (including online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) at induction.
+- 12. All staff should receive appropriate safeguarding and child protection training (including online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring see paragraph 140 of KCSIE for further information) at induction.
 The training should be regularly updated.
-In addition, all staff should receive safeguarding and child protection (including online safety) updates (for example, via email, e-bulletins, and staff meetings), as required, and at least annually, to continue to provide them with relevant skills and knowledge to safeguard children effectively. - 15.
-All staff should be aware of their local early help process and understand their role in it. - 16.
-All staff should be aware of the process for making referrals to local authority children's social care and for statutory assessments3 under the Children Act 1989, especially section 17 (children in need) and section 47 (a child suffering, or likely to suffer, significant harm) that may follow a referral, along with the role they might be expected to play in such assessments. - 17.
+In addition, all staff should receive safeguarding and child protection (including online safety) updates (for example, via email, ebulletins, and staff meetings), as required, and at least annually, to continue to provide them with relevant skills and knowledge to safeguard children effectively. - 13.
+All staff should be aware of their local early help process and understand their role in it. - 14.
+All staff should be aware of the process for making referrals to local authority children's social care and for statutory assessments.
+4 under the Children Act 1989, especially section 17 (children in need) and section 47 (a child suffering, or likely to suffer, significant harm) that may follow a referral, along with the role they might be expected to play in such assessments. - 15.
 All staff should know what to do if a child tells them they are being abused, exploited, or neglected.
 Staff should know how to manage the requirement to maintain an appropriate level of confidentiality.
 This means only involving those who need to be involved, such as the designated safeguarding lead (or a deputy) and local authority children's social care.
-Staff should never promise a child that they will not tell anyone about a report of any form of abuse, as this may ultimately not be in the best interests of the child. - 18.
+Staff should never promise a child that they will not tell anyone about a report of any form of abuse, as this may ultimately not be in the best interests of the child. - 16.
 All staff should be able to reassure victims that they are being taken seriously and that they will be supported and kept safe.
 A victim should never be given the impression that they are creating a problem by reporting any form of abuse and/or neglect.
-Nor should a victim ever be made to feel ashamed for making a report. - 19.
-All staff should be aware that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.
-For example, children may feel embarrassed, humiliated, or are being threatened.
-This could be due to their vulnerability, disability and/or sexual orientation or language barriers.
-This should not prevent staff from having a professional curiosity and speaking a professional curiosity and speaking to the designated safeguarding lead (DSL) if they have concerns about a child.
-It is also important that staff determine how best to build trusted relationships which facilitate communication with children and young people.
+Nor should a victim ever be made to feel ashamed for making a report.

-3 Detailed information on statutory assessments can be found in Chapter 1 of Working Together to Safeguard Children
+4 Detailed information on statutory assessments can be found in Working Together to Safeguard Children